Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 running jobs to crash, too.
 In order to prevent starting your crashed experiments and simulations from the very beginning, you should be familiar with the great **concept of checkpoint/restart**.

+!!! note

->Checkpointing saves the state of a running process to a checkpointing image file.
-Using this file, the process can later be continued (restarted) from where it left off.
+    Checkpointing saves the state of a running process to a checkpointing image file.
+Using this image file, the process can later be continued (restarted) from where it left off.

 Another motivation is to use checkpoint/restart to split long running jobs into several shorter ones.
 This might improve the overall job throughput, since shorter jobs can "fill holes" in the job